 Byrne suggests that marketers use design thinking, also known as Agile methodology, to make decisions around adding to your martech stack.

-Historically used by developers to guide their processes, Bryne said that its human-centric, team-based, adaptive and test-based process is perfect for choosing martech vendors.
+Historically used by developers to guide their processes, Byrne said that its human-centric, team-based, adaptive and test-based process is perfect for choosing martech vendors.

-But probably the most important part of that process is the testing, which Bryne said should go beyond a demo.
+But probably the most important part of that process is the testing, which Byrne said should go beyond a demo.

-“In a demo, you’re watching the vendor play out your story; by testing you spend time with it and see how it works with your actual scenario,” Bryne said.
+“In a demo, you’re watching the vendor play out your story; by testing you spend time with it and see how it works with your actual scenario,” Byrne said.